Crassula ovata 'Tricolor'

 Tricolor Jade, Variegated Dollar Plant, Variegated Money Tree, Variegated Jade Plant, Variegated Jade Tree

-Crassula argentea f. variegata, Crassula ovata 'Lemon & Lime', Crassula ovata 'Obliqua' f. variegata, Crassula ovata 'Tricolor Jade', Crassula ovata 'Variegata'
+Crassula argentea f. variegata, Crassula ovata 'Lemon & Lime', Crassula ovata 'Obliqua Variegata', Crassula ovata 'Tricolor Jade', Crassula ovata 'Variegata'

 This variegated cultivar of Crassula ovata is of unknown origin.

-Crassula ovata 'Tricolor', also known as Crassula ovata 'Lemon & Lime', is a beautiful succulent shrub with attractive green leaves striped in creamy-white or pale yellow and flushed with pink in the bright sun.
+Crassula ovata 'Tricolor', also known as Crassula ovata 'Lemon & Lime', is a beautiful succulent shrub with attractive green leaves with creamy-white or pale yellow markings and flushed with pink in the bright sun.
 It usually grows over 1 foot (30 cm) tall.
-Leaves are fleshy and up to 2 inches (5 cm) long.
+Leaves are thick, fleshy, and up to 2 inches (5 cm) long.
 Flowers are star-shaped, white with pink overtones, and appear in showy clusters at the ends of the branches from late winter to early spring.

 How to Grow and Care for Crassula ovata 'Tricolor'